RayAlpha/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task 4. create an empty file called hello
 task 5. executes permission to the owner of the file hello task 6. adds execute multiple permission
+task 8. set permission to only other users task7. permision to everybody